NLnetLabs/roto/docs/source/embedding/call_a_function.rst

         println!("times_two(4) = {result}");
     }

-Now we can create roto script that can be loaded by this Rust application.
+Now we can create the roto script to be loaded by this Rust application.
 In the Rust application, we ask for a function called ``times_two`` with the type ``fn(i32) -> i32``, so that's what we have to write in Roto, too.
 Let's make it a function that doubles its input.